Seneca-ICTOER/OSL740/docs/B-Assignments/assignment2.md

 ```bash
 FLUSH PRIVILEGES;
 ```
-- Configure your firewall (iptables) to allow incoming ssh traffic
-  - **HINT**: to figure out which port is required issue the command **grep ssh /etc/services**.
-The required port is the first one listed.

 ## Installing and Configuring Wordpress
 While Wordpress (like most web applications) is available in the Debian repositories, it is useful to learn how to download and install applications manually.